 Historic St Joseph of the Cape

 A glimpse into San José’s history can be gleaned from its landmarks.
-Founded as a Jesuit Mission in 1730 the town experienced much conflict with the church’s attempts to establish itself there.
-The Mision de San Jose del Cabo Añuiti itself relocated several times in the area during this time, but a functional rendition of what existed when finally established stands in the historic district today.
+Founded as a Jesuit Mission in 1730, the town experienced much conflict with the church’s attempts to establish itself there.
+The Mission de San Jose del Cabo Añuiti itself relocated several times in the area during this time, but a functional rendition of what existed when finally established stands in the historic district today.

-San José del Cabo City Hall with its colonial architecture and clock tower stands at the far end of the plaza.
+San José del Cabo City Hall enchanted us with its colonial architecture and clock tower, standing at the far end of the plaza.
 It broke ground in 1888 but was not inaugurated until 1927.
-Local government offices occupy the building for the most part now with the county growing more established in the past 50 years.
+Local government offices occupy the building for the most part now, with the county growing into a more established tourist destination in recent years.

 Nearby Jardin de los Cabeños Ilustres is home to monuments honoring notable Cabeños (Cabo natives).
-A bust of Lieutenant José Antonio Mijares, whom the plaza is named for, sits here.
-Mijares, who emigrated from Spain with the intent to become a Mexican citizen, is the exception of the group.
-He died in combat with U.S. forces in the 1847 Battle of San José.
+A bust of Lieutenant José Antonio Mijares, for whom the plaza is named, sits here.
+Mijares, who emigrated from Spain with the intent to become a Mexican citizen.
+Mijares died in combat with U.S. forces in the 1847 Battle of San José and is the exception to the memorials to the native born honorees.

 Rite of Passage, Land’s End

-Back in the other reputedly livelier Cabo, San Lucas, idyllic and breathtaking Land’s End lures visitors to Marina del Rey.
-There, nautical excursions of all kinds offer sails into the Sea of Cortez to see the poetically picturesque El Arco.
+Back in the other reputedly livelier Cabo, San Lucas, iconic Land’s End lures visitors to Marina del Rey.
+There, nautical excursions of all kinds offer sails into the Sea of Cortez to see the picturesque El Arco.

 The offerings for this rite of passage sail are many.
 Running the gamut from romantic luxury to the guided glass bottom to the pirate-themed, the marina offers up whatever cruise floats your boat.

-For us, the Sunset Fajita Cruise with Wild Cabo Tours sounded like promising blithely fun.
+For us, the Sunset Fajita Cruise with Wild Cabo Tours sounded sure to be blithely fun.
 And it was!
 Fortunately, we booked the last two spots.

 More than just a distinctive landmark, the interesting shapes of the eroded granite rock formations of Land’s End became curiously evocative when close up.
-The cluster is comprised of many natural structures named The Watcher and Neptune’s Finger among others.
+The cluster comprises many natural structures named The Watcher and Neptune’s Finger, among others.

 Culinary Adventures